 No, you need to make an appearance during pre-trial and during your scheduled testimony.
 If you fail to show up at pre-trial, your annulment petition will be dismissed.
 Unless your lawyer can present a valid excuse for your non-appearance.

-2. Is there cheap annulment or free annulment?
+4. Is there a cheap annulment or free annulment?

 There are some private law firms in the Philippines that reduce their rates for indigent clients seeking annulment.
 However, this is still subject to review.